-Chapter 2 Advanced Features of Excel
+Advanced Features of Excel

 - (a) Sorting means arranging the data in an ordered sequence in a systematic manner so that the analysis can be done easily.

 - (b) We can sort the columns in two ways:

 - (i) Ascending Sorting is done from A-Z

-Home tab $\rightarrow$ Editing group $\rightarrow$ Sort & Filter $\rightarrow$ Sort A to Z
+Home tab→ Editing group→ Sort & Filter→ Sort A to Z

-(ii) Descending - Sorting is done from Z-A
+- (ii) Descending Sorting is done from Z-A

-Home tab $\rightarrow$ Editing group $\rightarrow$ Sort & Filter $\rightarrow$ Sort Z to A
+Home tab→ Editing group→ Sort & Filter→ Sort Z to A

 - (c) Following options available in Print pane to print worksheet are:

 - Number of copies

 - Which sheets to be printed

 - Name of the printer

 - Size of the page

 - Orientation

 - Margins

 - With or without Scaling

 - (d) Excel provides an interesting feature using which we can view rows of data (records) that suit a specified selection criterion.
 This feature is called filtering data.
 We can filter records from an identified range of data by defining a filter condition.

-- (e) When we know the result and want to know the input value, at that time the Goal Seek feature is used.
-Therefore, we can say that goal seeking is the process of finding the correct input value when only the output is known.